 Fibonacci Retracement: How to Use the Golden Ratio in Trading

 A 13th-century mathematician studying rabbit populations stumbled onto a number sequence that, eight centuries later, would be used by traders to predict where pullbacks end and rallies resume.
 The Fibonacci retracement is not magic — it is a self-fulfilling prophecy backed by enough institutional traders to make it work.
-Learn the levels, draw them correctly, and you have one more confluence tool in your kit.
+This guide explains what Fibonacci retracement is and how to use it for beginners: learn the levels, draw them correctly, and you have one more confluence tool in your kit.

 Key Takeaways